-If you’ve applied for a business loan and need collateral quickly, a no-medical policy can help you secure approval.
-These loans have tight deadlines, so purchasing a traditional life policy at the last minute is not an option.
+If you’ve applied for a business loan and need collateral quickly, a no-medical life insurance policy can help you secure approval.
+These loans have tight deadlines, so purchasing a traditional insurance policy at the last minute is not an option.

 Get coverage even with health issues

-If you have an underlying health condition and are denied traditional life insurance, all is not lost.
-You can have another go at it with no medical life insurance companies.
+If you have an underlying health condition and are denied traditional coverage, all is not lost.
+You can have another go at it with other no medical life insurance institutions.